Amsha

-Amsha (अंश) is a solar deity in Hinduism.
-He is a member of the adityas, a group of celestial deities who are the children of Kashyapa and Aditi.
+Amsha (अंश) is a Vedic deity in Hinduism.
+He is a member of the Adityas, a group of celestial deities who are the children of goddess Aditi.
 He is first mentioned in the Rigveda.

 Other uses

 In Vaishnavism, amsha refers to a being who is regarded to be a partial incarnation or a portion of the deity Vishnu.
 The term is also used to indicate the portion of a Vedic sacrifice that is offered to the gods.
 Amsha is also the name of a sage.